-The act prohibits the PUCO from exercising any jurisdiction over advanced services or internet protocol-enabled service that is prohibited by, or is inconsistent with its jurisdiction under, federal law.
-Under the act, "advanced services" and "internet protocol-enabled service" are those services as defined by federal law.
-A definition of "advanced services" currently appears in federal, network interconnection regulations: "advanced services" means high speed, switched, broadband, wireline telecommunications capability that enables users to receive high-quality voice, data, graphics telecommunications using any technology (47 C.F.R.
+The bill prohibits the PUCO from exercising any jurisdiction over advanced services or internet protocol-enabled service that is prohibited by, or exceeds or is inconsistent with its jurisdiction under, federal law.
+Under the bill, "advanced services" and "internet protocol-enabled service" are those services as defined by federal law.
+A definition of "advanced services" currently appears in federal, network interconnection regulations: "advanced services" means high speed, switched, broadband, wireline telecommunications capability that enables users to voice. originate and receive high-quality data. graphics video telecommunications using any technology (47 C.F.R.
 51.5).
-However, currently, there is no general, federal definition of "internet protocol-enabled service."
+Currently, there is no general, federal definition of "internet protocol-enabled service."
 The Federal Communications Commission (FCC) on a case-by-case basis has recognized specific offerings as Voice over Internet Protocol Service (VoIP)8 and so "defined" those particular services, and also has a pending proceeding in which a definition of internet protocol service may be issued (see below).